 Camping Checklist: Baby

 - Diapers: Bring them in plenty to change frequently and avoid putting your baby in discomfort.
 Always pack extra than what is needed in case of emergencies.
-Also bring a bag in which you can dispose of all the soiled diapers.
+Also, bring a bag in which you can dispose of all the soiled diapers.

-- Food and hygiene: Bring a dining booster with a tray for your baby’s meal times.
+- Food and hygiene: Bring a dining booster with a tray for your baby’s mealtimes.
 If your baby is using a training potty, don’t forget to bring that as well.
 Bring a couple of thermal suits to keep him/her warm.

 - Miscellaneous: Bring baby lotions, creams, and shampoos.
-Remember to bring a sterilized feeding bottles, milk, and food for your baby.
+Remember to bring a sterilized feeding bottle, milk, and food for your baby.
 Always give your baby clean drinking water, preferably boiled beforehand to kill germs.